Differentially Private Formation Control: Privacy and Network Co-Design: Problem Formulation

 \subsection{Multi-Agent Formation Control}

-The goal of formation control is for agents in a network to assemble into some geometric shape or set of relative states.
+The goal of formation control is for agents to reach a set of relative states.
 Multi-agent formation control is a well-researched problem and there are several mathematical formulations one can use to achieve similar results \cite{jadbabaie2015scaling,krick2009stabilisation,ren2007information,ren2007consensus,fax2004information,olfati2007consensus,mesbahi2010graph}.
-We will define relative offsets between agents that communicate and the control objective is for all agents to maintain these relative offsets to each of their neighbors.
-This approach is similar to that of~\cite{ren2007information}.
+We will define offsets between agents that communicate and the objective is for all agents to maintain these relative offsets.

+\begin{assumption}[Section~6.1.1 of~\cite{mesbahi2010graph}] The formation specified by~$\{\Delta_{ij}\}_{(i,j) \in E}$ is feasible, i.e., there exists a set of points that simultaneously satisfies all pairwise distances.
+We require $\Delta_{ij}=-\Delta_{ji}$ for all $(i,j)\in E.$ \end{assumption}